 Hazardous waste must not be included with your domestic waste.
 You may be able to take small quantities of potentially hazardous household products to the waste and recycling centres such as engine oil, pesticides, and paint thinners.

-You can dispose of asbestos at Kirkless Recycling Centre.
-An appointment must be arranged beforehand - please call 01942 825755.
+You can dispose of asbestos at Kirkless Recycling Centre on Saturday mornings only between 9am and 12 noon.
+An appointment must be arranged beforehand by calling 01942 825755.

 Asbestos is extremely harmful to health and disposing of it is at your own risk.

 - Always wear a mask and gloves when handling asbestos

 - Avoid breaking-up the sheets and ensure that they are damped down with water

 - You must double wrap asbestos in thick, durable plastic sheeting (such as builder’s rubble bags) and seal the bags well before bringing it to site, ensuring there are no holes or rips